is an entrepreneur a leader?

 Last week I had a brand strategy session with a new client – she’s in the trenches of an exciting pivot and essentially trying to determine wtf she actually does now.
 She knows she helps people in HUGE ways, understands her clients’ clear transformation from Point A to Point B, but was unsure how to articulate her role in that transition (which is why she invested in developing her brand strategy!).

-So I asked her: “Do you consider yourself a leader?”
+So I asked her: “As an entrepreneur, do you consider yourself a leader?”

 She pondered it for a while, and then turned the tables to ask me: “Well I don’t know, how do you define a leader?”